PoYuYang/TMDB-iOS-App/README.md

 Detail for any shows on the website including casts, reviews and recommend show.
 The button on the toolbar has the same function as the homepage.
+The recommend part is also a clickable scrollview
 <p align="center"><img src="img/IMG_2819.PNG" alt="Detail" width="300" />
 <img src="img/IMG_2820.PNG" alt="Detail" width="300" />
 <img src="img/IMG_2821.PNG" alt="Detail" width="300" /></p>